Baba4343/AutomationTest/README.md

 5.)
 Download the Chrome Driver (https://sites.google.com/a/chromium.org/chromedriver/)

-Now please download the project and import it into your IDE then simply run the tests. =)
+Now please download the project and import it into your IDE then simply run the classes called "WikipediaTests" and "TravelexTests". =)

 Thanks!